 Setting Up the Center

 To set up this center, I begin by printing and laminating the sentence strips.
 I like to punch a hole in the corner and put them on a ring so that they all stay together.
 It makes it super easy for the students to grab what they need and put them away when they are done.
 There are 12 sentence for each short vowel sound.
-When we are focused on a specific short vowel sound I will use the sentences with that sound.
-But later in the year I love to mix them all up so that students get practice for all the short vowel sounds.
+When we focus on a specific short vowel sound, I will use the sentences to review those words.
+But as we learn more short vowel words, I love to mix them all up so that students get practice for all the short vowel sounds.

 When I first introduce this as a new center in our classroom we practice together.
 This gives me the opportunity to model what the activity should look like.
 By teaching them the procedure I want them to use, I can make sure that they are getting all the skills practice possible out of these simple sentences.